IDAES/idaes-ext/doc/build.md

 1. Install the Xcode command line tools
 2. Install cmake (cmake.org), and set it up to run from the command line
 3. Install homebrew and a few things:
-  * brew install gcc
-  * brew install pkgconfig
-  * brew install boost
+  * brew install cmake gcc pkgconfig boost
-  * brew install bash

 You also need to install PETSc.
 The newest version that works with the custom code in this repository is 3.20.6.

 1. Download https://gitlab.com/petsc/petsc/-/archive/v3.20.6/petsc-v3.20.6.tar.gz
-2. extract in ~/src
+2. Extract somewhere appropriate for you (e.g., `mkdir ~/repo/` and extract there)
-3. Go to PETSC source directory
+4. Go to PETSC source directory
-4. Configure and build PETSc (-fPIC is so we can use the Metis and Mumps builds again)
+5. Configure and build PETSc (-fPIC is so we can use the Metis and Mumps builds again)
    ```
    $ ./configure --with-debug=0 --with-shared=0 --with-mpi=0 --with-fortran-bindings=0 \
-      --download-metis --download-mumps --with-mumps-serial=1 \
+       --download-metis --download-mumps --with-mumps-serial=1 --prefix=~/repo/petsc-dist \
-      --prefix=$HOME/src/petsc-dist
+       --download-metis-cmake-arguments='-DCMAKE_POLICY_VERSION_MINIMUM=3.5'
    $ make
    $ make install
    ```